tldr-pages/tldr/pages/common/dvc-destroy.md

 > Remove all DVC files and directories from a DVC project.
 > More information: <https://dvc.org/doc/command-reference/destroy>.

-- Destroy:
+- Destroy the current project:

 `dvc destroy`

-- Force Destroy:
+- Force destroy the current project:

 `dvc destroy --force`